MasoniteFramework/docs/features/environments.md

 # Getting Started

-In a fresh Masonite installation project root directory will contain an `.env.example` file that defines minimum and common configuration values for a Masonite application.
+In a fresh Masonite installation, a `.env.example` file located at project root directory will define minimum and common configuration values for a Masonite application.
 During the installation process, this file will be copied to `.env` file.

 If you have installed Masonite but do not see this `.env` file then you can create it manually and copy and paste the contents of `.env-example` file.

-# Environments Loading Order
+# Loading Order

 Environment files are loaded in this order: